 Creditable coverage (Medicare supplement plans)

-This is any sort of health insurance plan that you are eligible to use which can shorten the pre-existing condition/long waiting period that is part of your Medicare Supplement policy.
+Any sort of health insurance plan that you are eligible to use which can shorten the pre-existing condition/long waiting period that is part of your Medicare supplement policy.